 The tourists track runs from the secular side, the Campo and the Palazzo Publico, with its soaring bell tower and allegorical frescos, to the religious side, dominated by the glorious wedding cake of a cathedral with its striped marble columns, pictorial stone floors and the associated treasures of the Baptistery and art gallery, bursting with bronzes by Duccio and Donatello.
 The narrow streets were crowded only during the rush hour and we had galleries of masterpieces completely to ourselves.

 Read the following text.
 Parts of some sentences have been removed from the text.
-Choose the most suitable part from the list (A-J) for each gap (1-8) in the text.
-There is ONE EXTRA part that you do not need to use.
+Choose the most suitable part from the list (A-K) for each gap (1-8) in the text.
+There are TWO EXTRA parts that you do not need to use.
 Write your answers in the gaps.
 There is an example (0) at the beginning.

 The funeral cortege moving past the flaking facades of a Cuban backstreet in the late Eighties might have marked the end of the Cuban dance hall sound.
 Among those mourning the death of Enrique Jorrin, the musician (0) , was the pianist Robert Gonzales, who was then little known outside his own country.
 Gonzales was convinced that the death of Jorrin, (1) , was the end of an era.
 Finally the old music had gone.
 The restrained boleros, the cha-cha-cha and the mambo would all now be drowned out by the disco music (2) .